qiime2/docs/source/install/virtual/virtualbox.rst

 2. Download the QIIME 2 Core VirtualBox Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please note, this installation document uses some placeholders throughout the following steps. ``X.Y.Z`` represents the version of QIIME 2 (e.g. ``2017.2.0``), and ``build_number`` represents the build identifier for the VirtualBox image (an internal reference used by the QIIME 2 Developement Team).
+Please note, this installation document uses some placeholders throughout the following steps. ``X.Y.Z`` represents the version of QIIME 2 (e.g. ``2017.2``), and ``build_number`` represents the build identifier for the VirtualBox image (an internal reference used by the QIIME 2 Developement Team).
 Please select the appropriate VirtualBox download from the following list:

-- `Latest`_
-- `QIIME 2 Core 2017.2.0`_
+- `QIIME 2 Core 2017.2 (Latest)`_
 - `QIIME 2 Core 2.0.6`_

 3. Unzip the file